mauratee/coding_resources/coding_resources.md

 - [Flatiron School](https://flatironschool.com/) - Our courses provide an immersive, outcomes-driven curriculum for students looking to launch a career in Software Engineering, Cybersecurity, Data Science, or Product Design
 - [Grace Hopper](https://www.gracehopper.com/) - Immersive Web Development Education for Women and Non-Binary Coders

+##### Other

+- [Odin Project](https://www.theodinproject.com/home) - The Odin Project provides a free open source coding curriculum that can be taken entirely online.

 ***